 The Title IX complaint was an administrative complaint filed by Kiernan and Kevin Dunn with the District against Phil Hoang and Steve Kryger.
 Court documents allege that after Olson was fired, Dunn “was immediately retaliated against by Phil Hoang” because Dunn was told he could not coach the girls wrestling team anymore, and Hoang allegedly told wrestlers to stop participating in group lessons that Dunn had been conducting at his home.
 This caused Kiernan to become isolated from her teammates, according to the complaint.

 However, other team members have said that Kiernan Dunn was welcome at any team events they hosted, and chose not to participate.
-McDonnell stated in court documents that some students stopped going to Dunn’s practices because their parents told them to; they were uncomfortable with sending their daughters to the sessions late into Saturday evenings where the girls were encouraged to watch ultimate fighting.
+John McDonnell, a father of a female wrestler and an attorney representing interested parties in the case, stated in court documents that some students stopped going to Dunn’s practices because their parents told them to; they were uncomfortable with sending their daughters to the sessions late into Saturday evenings where the girls were encouraged to watch ultimate fighting.

 While the administrative complaint was pending, on October 26, 2018 the District informed Kevin Dunn that he would not be allowed to coach for the 2018-2019 season, stating in a letter to Kevin Dunn that, “Due to your conduct, the District has received employee concerns regarding safety.
 Therefore, you may not coach the Menlo-Atherton High School wrestling teams” or “be present during wrestling team practices.”
 At public events, the letter continued, Dunn was “not to make contact with Coach Phil Hoang, […] and not interfere with Mr. Hoang’s coaching duties or wrestling team activities.”